gwen001/github-subdomains/README.md

 # TODO

-- remove tokens from the list when limt reached, re-add them after 1mn
+- remove tokens from the list when limit reached, re-add them after 1mn
+- improve cleanSubdomain function
-- change the order of the extra searches
+- change the order of the extra searches ?
 - find a way to handle panic errors
 - ?